ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

       // odom is the base coordinate system of tf2 t.header.frame_id="odom";
-      // axis is defined in r2d2.urdf.xml file and it is the base coordiante of model t.child_frame_id="axis";
+      // axis is defined in r2d2.urdf.xml file and it is the base coordinate of model t.child_frame_id="axis";

       // add translation change